jrlmx/sourdough/README.md

-# An Opinionated Starter Kit for Laravel/Livewire with Folio, Volt, and Flux UI
+# An Opinionated Installer/Starter Kit for Laravel/Livewire with Folio, Volt, and Flux UI

 Yes, it’s written in Go.
 No I won't compile it for you...